VisionSystemsInc/open-sentinel-map/README.md

 ### Licenses

-Data is made available as-is.
+This dataset is made available under the MIT license, freely available for both academic and commercial use.

 Access to Sentinel data is free, full and open for the broad Regional, National, European and International user community.
 View [Terms and Conditions](https://scihub.copernicus.eu/twiki/do/view/SciHubWebPortal/TermsConditions).